 The course coordinator will enter grades into the university records system for each specific course.
-After each major examination, the course coordinator is expected to contact individual students who earned merit grades of zero on the exam and offer an opportunity to meet with them regarding their performance on the exam.
+After each major examination, the course coordinator is expected to contact individual students who earned merit grades less than 2.0 on the exam and offer an opportunity to meet with them regarding their performance on the exam.
 The Dean for Student Affairs monitors student exam performance to identify students with academic problems in multiple courses.
 He/she schedules academic progress conferences and makes referrals to the Center for Academic Excellence for these students.

 A test is defined as a major examination of material in a course usually administered no more frequently than every two weeks, except during the summer semester.
 This policy does not apply to written report dates, scheduled oral presentations, or quizzes.
 Students attending professional meetings or events may be excused from tests.
 In these cases, the course policy for excused test absences, as defined in the course syllabus, will be applied.
 The course coordinator must be notified in writing at least four weeks in advance for requests to reschedule a test in order to attend a professional meeting or event.